 'Five Star Billionaire': Hidden side of China's economy

-A sightseeing ship on the Huangpu River against the night skyline of Pudongs Lujiazui Financial District in Shanghai, China.
+A sightseeing ship on the Huangpu River against the night skyline of the Pudong financial district in Shanghai, China.

 There's a side to China's incredible economic growth that we don't always hear about: Those who are moving to China from Southeast Asia in search of a better life.